jleffler/soq/Primes/README.md

   commands with a default size argument of 1000.
   The later scripts run multiple programs to get the results, and use `timecmd` again on each program separately.
-  The scripts apart from `test-0` ensure the programs are up to date using `make`.
+  The scripts apart from `test-0` ensure that the programs are up to date using `make`.